Preventing depression among injured workers

 Opioid painkiller misuse is now a public health emergency in the United States.

 Taking opioid painkillers long term, or in high doses can have a major impact on an injured worker’s recovery and return to work.
+Even individuals without a history of drug use can fall into this addition, experts say.

 Opioid painkiller use tied to delayed return-to-work